 The Florida-Georgia rivalry is, in a phrase, unlike any other in college football.

 Game day between the Gators and the Bulldogs has become a tradition that the city of Jacksonville looks forward to 365 days a year, and more often than not, it spawns memories that last a lifetime.
-For Florida, FSU may have the more hated fan base, and for Georgia, Georgia Tech may have the more hated fan base.
+For Florida, FSU or LSU may have the more hated fan base, and for Georgia, Georgia Tech or Auburn may have the more hated fan base.
 But the rivalry some call the World’s Largest Outdoor Cocktail Party does a lot to set itself apart as the nation’s greatest with several distinguishing factors.

 For one thing, it’s one of a very select few neutral site rivalry games.
 Only Army-Navy, Texas-Oklahoma and Texas-A&M-Arkansas play annually on neutral fields.
 And only Texas and Oklahoma have established a history in a neutral city (Dallas) that makes it synonymous with the rivalry itself.
 Florida and Georgia have played in Jacksonville every year since 1996, and all but two years since 1933.
 Whether or not it belongs in Jacksonville forever is another question (the contract to keep it there runs out in 2021), but the fact that the rivalry has become one of Jacksonville’s most recognizable annual events puts it in a category of its own.